 SEO audit part two: Off-page SEO

-Off-page SEO consists of SEO elements that you don’t directly control, but you can influence.
+Off-page SEO consists of SEO elements that you don’t directly control but can influence.

 SEO audit part three: Technical SEO

 There is a lot to consider when auditing your technical SEO, and it can get pretty complicated.